BestTimesToVisit.com Logo

 packing

 Pack light!
-You'll likely be doing a lot of walking, and navigating public transport with heavy luggage can be challenging.
-Choose versatile clothing items that can be mixed and matched, and take advantage of laundry services if needed.
+You'll be doing a lot of walking, and navigating public transport with heavy luggage can be challenging.
+Choose versatile clothing items that can be mixed and matched, and consider packing laundry detergent to save space.

 Weather Details